BlueEmeraldSystems/BLE-Arduino-Shield/README.md

 The Bluetooth Low Energy (BLE) Arduino Shield and this software has been tested on the following Arduino boards:

-Arduino UNO R3

-SparkFun RedBoard - Programmed with Arduino
+Arduino UNO R3, SparkFun RedBoard - Programmed with Arduino

-Using the following version of the Arduino IDE from Arduino
+Using the following version of the Arduino IDE from Arduino:

-v1.0.6
+v1.6.2, v1.0.6
-v1.6.2

 Note, the Blue Emerald System's Bluetooth Low Energy Arduino Shield uses a BlueGiga BLE112 BLE module.

 The Arduino "BLE_Generic_Read_Write.ino" sketch shows an example of how to interact with the Shield and associated BLE module and is meant for a starting point for your work.
 It shows how to start and stop advertising.
 It also shows how to read and write data via Bluetooth low energy.